- In Indiana, more than 1.27 million residents are enrolled in Medicare.

 The bill passed with strong support in both chambers of Indiana’s legislature, and was signed into law in May 2019.
 As of July 2020, it will require Medigap insurers to offer at least one Medigap plan (Plan A) to Medicare beneficiaries who are under 65 and eligible for Medicare due to a disability.
-The legislation would require Medigap insurers to grant Medicare beneficiaries a six-month open enrollment period that begins when they’re enrolled in Part B (or determined eligible for retroactive Part B coverage), regardless of age.
+The legislation will require Medigap insurers to grant Medicare beneficiaries a six-month open enrollment period that begins when they’re enrolled in Part B (or determined eligible for retroactive Part B coverage), regardless of age.
 And for Indiana residents who are under 65 and already enrolled in Medicare due to a disability, a one-time enrollment window will begin July 1, 2020.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those regulations don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months, if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the insurer can look back at your medical history in determining whether to accept your application, and at what premium.